-Management will recommend a plan to the Questar III Board of Education on how to address this issue based on the OSC and committee guidance.
-The final plan once approved by the Questar III Board of Education will also require the approval of the State Education Department.
-Until that time, it is management's belief that the current presentation is not misleading, is conservative in that the entire balance in question is recorded as a liability, and has been adequately disclosed to the users of the financial statements.
+Subsequent to year end, the plan has been approved by the Questar III Board and the State Education Department.
+Until such time as Questar III receives releases from each of the participating districts approving the plan of distribution, and a resolution to the question of how state and federal aid received via the special aid fund should be treated, it is management's belief that the current presentation is not misleading, is conservative in that the entire balance in questions is recorded as a liability, and has been adequately disclosed to the users of the financial statements.